maddawg9838/ValentineDayGame/README.md

 ### Key Functions
 - play() : Displays a welcome message and prompts the player to start.
 - game() : Handles the letter guessing logic and checks for wins.
-- display() : Shows a heart shape made of asterisks and a loving message
+- displayHeart() : Shows a heart shape made of asterisks and a loving message

 ## Author
 Madison Humphries